Manuel Almagro

 I am an Assistant Professor in the department of philosophy at the University of Valencia.

-Prior to joining the University of Valencia, I have spent eleven months as a Visiting Scholar at the Humanities Institute of the University of Connecticut, sponsored by Michael Lynch.
+Prior to joining the University of Valencia, I have spent twelve months as a Visiting Scholar at the Humanities Institute of the University of Connecticut, sponsored by Michael Lynch.
 Before that, I have also been a postdoc at the University of Granada, sponsored by Neftalí Villanueva, and at the University of Valencia, sponsored by Marc Artiga.

 I received my PhD in Philosophy from the University of Granada under the supervision of Neftalí Villanueva and Manuel de Pinedo.
 Committee Members: Cristina Corredor (UNED), María José Frápolli (Granada), Michael Lynch (Connecticut), José Luis Moreno (Granada), and Robert Talisse (Vanderbilt).